How do thermopile pyranometers work?

 Ever wondered the purpose of the glass dome on thermopile pyranometers?

-Thanks to the Seebeck effect, and the shrewd dome-design, the thermopile pyranometer is capable of absorbing a wide range of the solar spectrum, with a spectral sensibility between 300nm and 3000nm, and a flat response along nearly all this spectrum.
+Thanks to the Seebeck effect, and the shrewd dome-design, the thermopile pyranometer is capable of absorbing a wide range of the solar spectrum, with a spectral sensibility between 300nm and 3000nm, and a flat response along almost the entire spectrum.